MisterErock/ICS-372/README.md

-# PROJECT
+# Home Maintenance Project

 ## Description
+Problem: Keeping track of home appliances maintenance due dates can be overwhelming.

+Solution: A digital application that will store your appliances information and remind us of when we need to do maintenance.
 This application is going to be a GUI.

 ## Group Members